 - You must beat your egg whites long enough.
-You want a stiff, glossy, almost dry meringue.
-This will take about 7-10 minutes!!
+You want your egg whites to have a stiff peak.

-- You must take care when folding your dry ingredients into your meringue.
+- You must take care when folding your dry ingredients into your meringue (macaronage).

 If you master those two elements, you will be successful almost every time, regardless of the recipe you use.
 I say almost because sometimes you will have a macaron (or 3) crack alongside a tray of perfect ones.
 I don’t always get cracked macarons but when I do they are often the last few that I pipe.
 My gut feeling is that it is because I have handled the piping bag so much the heat from my hand has broken down the egg whites.
 I have no scientific evidence to support that theory but it makes sense to me.

 I have made a video to help you make successful Macarons the first time you try.
 It is the first time I have ever made a video and, let me tell you, it was really hard!
 I’m not professional, but, hopefully, it will help you.

 - Digital Scale – I have found that weighing my ingredients is a far better predictor of success than measuring them.

 - Cookie Sheets – I have the best success with cookie sheets that have low sides.